 Nuclear waste problem exaggerated say nuclear proponents.
-They claim there is not a nuclear waste problem and that the amount and potential impact of any waste is overstated.
+They claim the amount and potential impact of any waste is overstated.
 But looking at the scope, cost and complexity and this fails on these 3 grounds.

 - Social and political

 Most of the concerns are overwhelmingly focused on “high-level waste”, which is almost entirely spent nuclear fuel.
-In contrast, medical waste is a very large quantity but the levels of radioactive are low and with short half lives, with other challenges.
+Medical waste quantity is very large but with low levels of radioactive.
+Medical waste has short half live.
 For more detail on Nuclear Waste, check out this article

 What Arguments do Nuclear Proponents have?

 Madi Hilly (Twitter handle @MadiHilly), the founder of the Campaign For a Green Nuclear Deal (https://gndcampaign.org/) downplays waste challenges.
 Primary arguments ignore the two primary isotopes, U235 and U238.
 These isotopes decay at a constant rate.
 The half-life or the time for the activity to reduce by half:

 - Plutonium.
 Pu-239 has a half-life of 24,100 years

 - Strontium-90, 28 years